rahulrdhoka/qa_projects/README.md

 Project Description:
 Edelweiss is developing new broking platform for its privileged customers with new User interface & functionalities.
 Edelweiss platform is diversified investment destinations, which helps you trade in stock market and make investments across multiple asset classes like Equity, F&O, Currency Derivatives, Mutual Funds and Fixed Income products.
 You can register on the website to track markets, access research recommendations, invest and monitor your portfolio.
 Responsibilities:
-	Gather requirements from Business Analyst and analyze the requirements for testing prospective 	Designing scenario according to business requirements document & meta designs.
+*	Gather requirements from Business Analyst and analyze the requirements for testing prospective
+*	Designing scenario according to business requirements document & meta designs.
-	Preparing test cases for modules & Executing test cases, logging bug using redmine digital 	Reporting details to development team for follow up 	Generate report on daily basis for defect and execution status 	Performing Functional & Regression Testing
+*	Preparing test cases for modules & Executing test cases, logging bug using redmine digital.
+*	Reporting details to development team for follow up
+*	Generate report on daily basis for defect and execution status
+*	Performing Functional & Regression Testing
-	Test GUI on different platforms & browsers
+*	Test GUI on different platforms & browsers
-	Test functionality on various mobile devices with a various platform (iOS, Android) & Browsers 	Track Bug to its closure.
+*	Test functionality on various mobile devices with a various platform (iOS, Android) & Browsers
+*	Track Bug to its closure.
-	Verify bugs fixed in new releases
+*	Verify bugs fixed in new releases
-	Identify the test cases which needs to be automated 	Performing Web Browser compatibility with different browsers (Firefox, Safari, IE, Chrome) on different platform (Windows, MAC)
+*	Identify the test cases which needs to be automated
+*	Performing Web Browser compatibility with different browsers (Firefox, Safari, IE, Chrome) on different platform (Windows, MAC)
-	Develop the scripts for identified test cases
+*	Develop the scripts for identified test cases
-	Integrate the scripts with framework
+*	Integrate the scripts with framework
-	Stabilize all the developed scripts
+*	Stabilize all the developed scripts
-	Execute the scripts and send the results to client
+*	Execute the scripts and send the results to client
-	Validate business and technical requirements to suggest enhancements to the feature set.
+*	Validate business and technical requirements to suggest enhancements to the feature set.
-	Validate Edelweiss Web Admin website functionality for correct reflection in front end web application.
+*	Validate Edelweiss Web Admin website functionality for correct reflection in front end web application.

 Testing approach: Manual, Automation, API Testing, Web services
 Role: Software Test Engineer
 Period: Aug 2016 – Oct 2016